netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 the element.

-NETCONF servers that support this extension MUST announce the capability "urn:ietf:params:netconf:capability:txid:last-modified:1.0".
+NETCONF servers that support this extension MUST announce the feature txid-last-modified defined in ietf-netconf-txid.yang.

 The last-modified attribute values are yang:date-and-time values as defined in ietf-yang-types.yang, {{RFC6991}}.

 "2022-04-01T12:34:56.123456Z" is an example of what this time stamp format looks like.
-It is RECOMMENDED that the time stamps provided by the server to closely match the real world clock.
+It is RECOMMENDED that the time stamps provided by the server closely match the real world clock.
 Servers MUST ensure the timestamps provided are monotonously increasing for as long as the server's operation is maintained.